 What does it all mean in the end?
 We each face the same unknowns.
 Disharmony surrounds us as we each fight for a different world.
 I need somewhere to fit in.
 I need genuine motivation.
 But the Universe is ignorant of my wishes.
 (Yann Kebbi)

 These questions form part of our psychology of existence.
 But our realisations don’t have to be the end of some tragic story.
-We can each hope to do something good with our lives’ projects.
+We can each do something good with our lives’ projects.
 If, in hope, we attach values to the Universe—an inherently valueless world—we will destroy evidence of its emptiness and avoid our dismal plight.

 Sisyphus, according to Greek mythology, was condemned for putting Death in chains by being forced to carry a boulder up a mountain.
 Upon each trip he'd see the boulder roll back down again.
 Still, in The Myth of Sisyphus Albert Camus declares that we must see Sisyphus as fulfilled in his punishment.
 That is, we must revolt against meaninglessness with him.
 Sisyphus' plight is only harrowing if we choose to see his condition as wretched; while Death escaped and punished Sisyphus, Sisyphus commendably chose to live and fight for something by hating Death.
 (Detail of 'Sisyphus' by Antonio Zanchi)